Check what to do if someone has reported your behaviour or you are suspected of academic misconduct.

 You can choose to be involved and supported throughout the process.

 The timeframes can vary at each stage of the process.
-See the student discipline regulation [PDF 210KB] for details.
+See the student discipline regulation [PDF 203KB] and the student discipline procedure [PDF 210KB] for details.
 You’ll also be advised when we contact you.

 We have dedicated services who are familiar with student discipline issues.
 They can help you if you have been reported for alleged misconduct.